-Day 27 - Authentic Pilgrim Experiences in Casa Jesus : Leon to Villar de Mazarife
+Day 27 - Pilgrims in Casa Jesus : Leon to Villar de Mazarife

-We were awake by 5:30 am, refreshed, and ready to head out through the suburbs of Leon by 6 am.
+We were awake by 5:30 AM, refreshed, and ready to head out through the suburbs of Leon by 6 AM.
+We again passed the junction for the Camino de San Salvador to Oviedo as well as Leon's Parador Hotel en route.

 We opted for the alternate route that passes through Oncina and Chozas towards Mazarife.
 While en route we met up with a friend who said he would be spending tonight in Casa Jesus, and invited us to share a room there.
 We figured we couldn't walk the Camino and give up an invitation to spend a night in the house of Jesus, so we agreed to him there this evening.

 Today's hike mostly took us down roadways, beneath underpasses and along gravel pathways.
-Along the way we noticed that the standard yellow arrow markers were not as prevalent as usual, and that we instead found ourselves following concrete markers on the roadside with shells emblazoned on them.
+Along the Way of St. James, we noticed that the standard yellow arrow markers were not as prevalent as usual and that we instead found ourselves following concrete markers on the roadside with shells emblazoned on them.

-The road walking was tough on the knees and feet, but we still managed to arrive in the quaint and quiet village of Villar de Mazarife about 2 hours before we were able to check in.
-At the outskirts of town we found a beautiful tile mural depicting the region's historic connection to the Camino.
+The road walking was tough on the knees and feet, but we still managed to arrive in the quaint and quiet village of Villar de Mazarife about 2 hours before we were able to check-in.
+On the outskirts of town, we found a beautiful tile mural depicting the region's historic connection to the Camino.

 Nearby we also located Albergue de Jesus, a residence which can only be described as unique and eclectic.
 It is difficult to adequately describe Casa Jesus, or convey its essence.
 It certainly provides a unique experience that differs from what we have found in the private and donativo albergues along the Way so far.

 There is art by pilgrims everywhere, and the walls of all the rooms are covered in drawings, messages, advice, and poems from previous pilgrims.
-It is a place that young people, and those with an affinity for the hippie culture of the 60's seem to feel at home in.
+It is a place where young people and those with an affinity for the hippie culture of the '60s seem to feel at home in.
 The emphasis is on community, relationships, and challenging perceptions, limitations, and barriers.
-It is a spot well worth spending an evening in if this is not your usual crowd, if only to shake off the routine of highly polished touristimo albergues and return to what lodgings and experiences on the Camino must have been like some 10, 20 or 100 years ago - namely places in which each night's experiences might range from the basic to the eccentric.
+It is a spot well worth spending an evening in if this is not your usual crowd if only to shake off the routine of highly polished touristimo albergues and return to what lodgings and experiences on the Camino must have been like some 10, 20 or 100 years ago - namely places in which each night's experiences might range from the basic to the eccentric.

 As usual, today we arrived before our companions and so checked in and were originally placed in a room with two other pilgrims.
 Once our chores were finished our friends arrived, and we were transferred to another room with them.
 In our new room, beside my bunk, written in crayon on the wall was the quote "Life begins at the edge of your comfort zone."
 Here no greater truth could be found.